 NOTE: The security attributes include a description of the algorithms to be applied, and derived keys which are applied for the lifetime of the security association.

-Security Association Establishment: procedure for establishing a Security Association between two entities (CSEs and/or AEs).
+Security Association Establishment: procedure for establishing a Security Association between two entities (CSEs and/or AEs)

 Security Pre-Provisioning: process of providing a credential into a secure environment of the Node prior to device deployment, e.g. during manufacturing